-The relevance of offering a human-centered experience during the voting process is becoming the natural next step for the most forward-leaning election management bodies.
+Offering a human-centered experience during the voting process has become the natural next step for the most forward-leaning election management bodies.
 Voters are used to consumer-like user experiences and casting their ballots should not be different.
-An easier, more intuitive, flexible, accessible, and pleasant way of voting will become the norm.
+An easier, more intuitive, accessible and pleasant way of voting will become the norm.
 From artificial intelligence to machine learning, new technologies have much to offer to UX design in election systems.

 4. Embracing blockchain, AI, and other new technologies

-The blockchain is not a bulletproof solution for improving online voting; nevertheless, it is an excellent tool to reinforce election systems.
+Blockchain is not a bulletproof solution for improving online voting.
+Nevertheless, it is an excellent tool to further reinforce election system security.
 On the other hand, AI and advanced analytics will be powerful allies for cybersecurity.
 Creating secure solutions against real-time threats in an automated, predictive way (with AI or machine learning) is already a trend among EMBs.
-It can enhance products, services, processes, and most importantly help with vote’rs experiences and engagement.
+It can enhance products, services, processes, and most importantly help with voters’ experiences and engagement.

 5. Increasing the role of audits and paper audit trails